TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 21/1 Chronicles 21.24.md

 ---

-And king David said to Ornan, Nay; but I will verily buy it for the full price: for I will not take that which is thine for Jehovah, nor offer a burnt-offering without cost.
+King David said to Ornan, "No; but I will most certainly buy it for the full price.
+For I will not take that which is yours for Yahweh, nor offer a burnt offering without cost."